-Riparian degradation and stream channel erosion, often a result of unmanaged stormwater, can contribute to poor water quality through release of sediment, nutrients, and other pollutants from sediment and stream bank materials.
-Stakeholders recommend that a preliminary screening effort of riparian function conducted by the Texas A&M Forest Service, be followed up with a more robust assessment to identify needs and support targeted restoration of degraded riparian areas.
-Stream restoration resources already developed by SARA include design protocols; training for design, construction, and maintenance professionals; research and technical reports; reference reach databases; as well as a stream restoration potential screening tool and database.
+Unmanaged stormwater can cause riparian degradation and stream channel erosion, increasing the amount of sediment in the stormwater.
+Sediment can carry nutrients and other pollutants that degrade water quality.
+Stakeholders recommend that the preliminary screening effort of riparian function conducted by the Texas A&M Forest

+Service be followed up with a more robust assessment to identify needs and inform targeted restoration of degraded riparian areas.
+Stream restoration resources already developed by the San Antonio River Authority include the Natural Channel Design Protocol (a resource for design, construction, and maintenance professionals), research and technical reports, reference reach data, and regional curves, as well as a stream restoration potential projects list and database.
 Given the potential long-term benefits to communities and the environment, stakeholders recommend that both riparian and stream restoration opportunities be further investigated and implemented should funds become available.